R developer's guide to Azure

 The article What is Azure Databricks? can provide more details about the platform and help you get started.

-Azure Machine Learning Studio supports both R and Python.
-You can use R with Azure Machine Learning Studio in two ways.
+Azure Machine Learning Studio (classic) supports both R and Python.

 For large-scale R jobs, you can use Azure Batch.
 This service provides cloud-scale job scheduling and compute management so you can scale your R workload across tens, hundreds, or thousands of virtual machines.
 Since it is a generalized computing platform, there a few options for running R jobs on Azure Batch.

-Another option for running an R script in Azure Batch is to bundle your code with "RScript.exe" as a Batch App in the Azure portal.
-For a detailed walk-through, consult R Workloads on Azure Batch.
+One option for running an R script in Azure Batch is to bundle your code with "RScript.exe" as a Batch App in the Azure portal.
+For a detailed walkthrough, see R Workloads on Azure Batch.

-Azure SQL Database is Microsoft's intelligent, fully managed relational cloud database service.
+Azure SQL Managed Instance is Microsoft's intelligent, scalable, cloud database service.
 It allows you to use the full power of SQL Server without any hassle of setting up the infrastructure.
-This includes Machine Learning Services in SQL Server, which is one of the more recent additions to SQL.
+This includes Machine Learning Services which contains Microsoft R and Python packages for high-performance predictive analytics and machine learning.

-This feature offers an embedded, predictive analytics and data science engine that can execute R code within a SQL Server database as stored procedures, as T-SQL scripts containing R statements, or as R code containing T-SQL.
-Instead of extracting data from the database and loading it into the R environment, you load your R code directly into the database and let it run right alongside the data.
+Machine Learning Services offers an embedded, predictive analytics and data science engine that can execute R/Python code within a SQL Server database.
+Instead of extracting data from the database and loading it into the R/Python environment, you load your R/Python code directly into the database and let it run right alongside the data.
+The relational data can be used in stored procedures, as T-SQL scripts containing R/Python statements, or as R/Python code containing T-SQL.

-While Machine Learning Services has been part of on-premises SQL Server since 2016, it is relatively new to Azure SQL Database.
-It is currently in limited preview but will continue to evolve.
+While Machine Learning Services has been part of on-premises SQL Server since 2016, it is relatively new to Azure SQL Managed Instance.

 - Running your R code on Azure with mrsdeploy